Cranberries singer Dolores O'Riordan dies

-Cranberries singer Dolores O'Riordan dies aged 46
+Cranberries singer Dolores O'Riordan dies suddenly aged 46

-The Cranberries lead singer Dolores O'Riordan has died in London at the age of 46, her publicist has confirmed.
+The Cranberries lead singer Dolores O'Riordan has died suddenly at the age of 46, her publicist has confirmed.

 The Irish musician, originally from Limerick, led the band to international success in the 90s with singles including Linger and Zombie.